 Here are 5 great beginner oil painting tips to make sure you get started off on the right foot.
 Don’t be afraid to experiment and allow yourself to enjoy the process of being an oil painting beginner!

-A great painting tip comes from a teacher who once said ‘you think through the size of your brush’.
+The first of the oil painting tips I have for you, comes from a teacher who once said, ‘you think through the size of your brush’.
 That means, when starting out painting, it is important to think of the ‘big picture’ of what you are working on.
 Keep yourself from getting caught up in unnecessary details.

 Working with big brushes makes you think of the things that matter most: light and color.
 Concentrate on the large areas of light and dark as you paint – doing so make you develop much faster than you ever would when working with small brushes.

 If you haven’t yet – Grab my FREE Color Mixing Guide for help with color mixing techniques in your painting!

 One of the best things you can do as you are learning how to oil paint, is to make a lot of starts!

 When you continually do a new painting everyday (or every week/month) you accelerate your learning.
 By focusing intensely on the groundwork of what your painting practice will be built off of you will establish (not wanting to sound cliche) a firm foundation for yourself.

 A clear and concise start is important for every painting you create.

 That all said, it is important to focus on the process, not the product.
 Do not aim toward creating many finished works as in this mindset you are not in the best place to learn.
 It is important to have fun with painting (especially when starting out).

 Don’t be afraid to ruin your painting – start again!